 Choosing a password manager

-We recommend LastPass, which offers apps and 2FA for a range of devices and is usable with the major browsers and operating systems.
-Also look into 1Password (whose popularity is growing) and keepass (for those who prefer desktop apps over the cloud).
+We recommend 1Password, which offers apps and 2FA for a range of devices and is usable with the major browsers and operating systems.
+Also look into keepass (for those who prefer desktop apps over the cloud).
 For the most security, some hardware crypto wallets like Trezor provide password manager functionality.